Who to Contact

 MP, Battle River–Crowfoot, AB · Leader, Conservative Party of Canada

-Key ask: Demand that the government commit to route transparency and prohibit use of Bill C-15 expropriation provisions without a full environmental and heritage impact review.
+Key ask: Demand route transparency and prohibit use of Bill C-15 expropriation provisions without a full environmental and heritage impact review.

 Shadow Minister of Transport · Conservative Party